alexwlchan/alexwlchan.net/src/_drafts/preserving-pixels-in-paris.md

     link_to_original
   %}
   <figcaption>
-    I think the wooded area might be closed to the public – I never saw any signs to it, nor did I see anybody wandering around down there.
+    I think the wooded area might be closed to the public – I never saw any directions for it, nor did I see anybody wandering around down there.
     But given the amount of greenery elsewhere in Paris, I don’t think anyone is missing out.
   </figcaption>
 </figure>